Update: You can read our entire debt-free story here.

 Debt is bondage.

 The Bible tells us in 1 Corinthians 7:23, “You were bought at a price, therefore do not become slaves of men.”
 We’re told in Proverbs 22:7 that a borrower is servant or slave to the lender.
-By having debt, we are willingly allowing ourselves to be in a type of bondage.
+Yes, that verse was speaking of a different time, but the idea behind it is still true today–by having debt, we are willingly allowing ourselves to be in a type of bondage.
 You can read a couple of well-written articles that sum up this connection as I see it, here and here.
 If we are in debt, then the things God wants to bless us with aren’t ours anymore.
 We are willingly giving it up.
-We get ahead of God’s blessing and take what He hasn’t yet given us, and pay for it in the long run.
+We get ahead of God’s blessing and take what He hasn’t yet given us.
+And we pay for it big time in the long run.

 Debt is usually motivated by covetousness.

 We get in debt to buy something that we cannot afford.
 Because we want more stuff, better stuff, more convenient stuff, prettier stuff.
 Christ tells us in Luke 12:15 to “Take heed and beware of covetousness, for one’s life does not consist in the abundance of the things he possesses.”
 Read a more in depth article about this here.

 Let me say right here that I know there are legitimate reasons for debt.
 Medical bills can be unavoidable, and unforeseen circumstances can happen.
 But, when we get in debt, I believe (with more and more certainty) that the best thing we can do is to get out of it as quickly as possible, even if it means letting go of things for a little while.